ECE 440 – Digital Systems Engineering (Spring 2014)

 All assignments are due at the start of class on the specified due date (by

-4pm PT two days later for off-campus).
+4pm PT, two calendar days later for off-campus).
 Late assignments will not

 be accepted without prior approval.
 Each assignment should have your name,